Q - what Sceloporus is this?

 Bioenergetics

-*** HELP!!! *** I need student collaborators who are interested in urban ecological research (field or lab) for 2009-2010 (especially spring 2009).
+*** Interested ? *** I need student collaborators who are interested in field ecology for 2012-2013 (especially spring 2015).
 Please email me at bwgrant@widener.edu to get involved.
 Freshmen are welcome!

 Practitioner Research in Ecological & Science Education

-*** HELP!!! *** Interested in collaborating on ecological education? please email bwgrant@widener.edu.
+*** Interested ? *** in practitioner research in ecological education? please email bwgrant@widener.edu.
 Freshmen are welcome!

 Ecological Education